hotosm/fmtm/docs/manuals/project-managers.md

 ### Connecting The Data To External Applications

-If you want to visualise the submissions and create custom charts and diagrams using FMTM submissions, then you can follow the steps below and load the submissions on any data analysis platform using **OData**.
+If you want to visualise the submissions and create custom charts and diagrams using Field-TM submissions, then you can follow the steps below and load the submissions on any data analysis platform using **OData**.

 OData endpoints are a standardised way to ingest